MPHEPI-ASH/HealthCare-Datasets-SQL/README.md

+# Analyzing healthcare datasets with PostgreSQL

-# Using R to convert a CSV file into SQL 'Create Table'
+### Using R to convert a CSV file into SQL 'Create Table'
 ### Manually creating `CREATE TABLE` statements for PostgreSQL is time-consuming, especially with large healthcare datasets.
 So I wrote an **R script** to auto-generate the SQL code for me.